 Answer: No, these are not required.
 While reporting PDUs, PMI asks all specific information related to the PDU activity.

-How do you get 60 PDUs for free?
+How to get 60 PDUs for PMP renewal free?

 How many PDUs can you claim as a practitioner?